arkadiusz-l/README/README.md

 - aviation (virtual pilot on Boeing 737NG with home cockpit),
 - astronomy and astrophotography (Sky-Watcher Maksutov-Cassegrain 127/1500 telescope with ZWO ASI 462MC planetary camera),
 - space exploration (listen International Space Station with RTL-SDR),
-- and motorcycle trips around Europe.
+- motorcycle trips around Europe.

 I’m currently learning Python with Flask, Django, Tkinter and REST API.
 Then I would like to learn Pandas.